nodejs/node/doc/api/errors.md

 <a id="ERR_INDEX_OUT_OF_RANGE"></a>
 ### ERR_INDEX_OUT_OF_RANGE

-The `'ERR_INDEX_OUT_OF_RANGE'` error code is used when a given index is out of the accepted range.
+Used when a given index is out of the accepted range.

 <a id="ERR_INVALID_ARG_TYPE"></a>
 ### ERR_INVALID_ARG_TYPE

-The `'ERR_INVALID_ARG_TYPE'` error code is used generically to identify that an argument of the wrong type has been passed to a Node.js API.
+Used generically to identify that an argument of the wrong type has been passed to a Node.js API.

 <a id="ERR_INVALID_CALLBACK"></a>
 ### ERR_INVALID_CALLBACK

-The `'ERR_INVALID_CALLBACK'` error code is used generically to identify that a callback function is required and has not been provided to a Node.js API.
+Used generically to identify that a callback function is required and has not been provided to a Node.js API.

 <a id="ERR_INVALID_CURSOR_POS"></a>
 ### ERR_INVALID_CURSOR_POS